 Animal Handling Docents serve many functions within the Zoo’s Education Department, most notably handling animals and teaching guests on-grounds and in the community.
 They are committed to educating school children and the general public about our natural world and the need for conservation.
 They serve many functions within the department, most notably handling Ambassador Animals and teaching guests in presentations.
-Presentations are done on-grounds or out in the community through the “Bleacher” and “Zoo to You” and “Meet and Greet” programs.
+Presentations are done on-grounds or out in the community through the “Critter Connections” and “Zoo to You” and “Meet and Greet” programs.

 - Present educational programs to Zoo visitors, visiting school groups, and in the community at a variety of events hosted by schools and other community organizations